newexo/autotools-skeleton/README.md

 autotools-skeleton
 ==================

-I use this skeleton autotools project when I begin a new C++ project.
-For convenience, I keep this here in a github repository.
-Since there is nothing secret about this, I see no reason for the repository to be private.
-Perhaps others may find this useful, since I have found no other examples of skeleton autotools projects.
+Use this skeleton autotools project to begin a new C++ project.
 This repository contains all of the files needed to create a very basic `configure` file, which in turn will generate a cross-compiling a makefile.

 The requirements to use this are `autoconf`, `automake` and `libtool`, which are available with most Linux distributions, or Homebrew on Mac.